2024 Long Distance Training (LDT) Rides Information

 This is a series of Western Wheelers Bicycle Club rides which generally increase in length and difficulty through the winter and spring.
 The rides are open to both members and guests and offer B, C, D, and E routes.
 These rides are NOT only for our strongest riders.
 There is a place for everyone on these rides and the B, C-, and C+ rides provide a great opportunity to improve your riding and meet other club members.
 Here are a few tips to acquaint riders with the rides:

 - PLEASE BE ON TIME LDT rides generally attract a large group of riders.
 Rides will depart at the scheduled time and not wait for stragglers.
 Allow time to unload your bike and sign up.
 Most riders arrive 20-30 minutes before our departure time.
 Inflate your tires at home, not at the start!
-All rides through March 12th meet at 9:45 for a prompt 10:00 departure – (signups and route sheet distribution end 5-10 minutes before departure!).
-Starting March 19th all rides meet 30 minutes earlier.
+All rides through March 9th meet at 9:45 for a prompt 10:00 departure – (signups and route sheet distribution end 5-10 minutes before departure!).
+Starting March 16th all rides meet 30 minutes earlier.
+The final four rides now start an additional 30 minutes earlier.

 - BE PREPARED Riders on LDT rides at all levels must be self-sufficient, though leaders and other participants will try to help you with any difficulties if able.
 Make sure your bike is in good condition, particularly for the longer distances.
 Riders should bring tools/parts/pump for fixing flat tires and cash/cell phone for emergencies.
 Ride leaders will generally NOT stop the entire ride to wait for one rider with a flat tire or mechanical problem.
 Please attach a handlebar clip so you can read the route sheet while riding – we do not wait at every turn.